 “I figured I wasn’t learning anything at school,” said Saunders.
 “So I came home and went out on the trapline with my uncle, Stanley Saunders.
 That’s how I learned how to survive in the bush, from my uncle and later from other elders at York Landing.
 We used a dog team and I had to break trail for the dogs on snowshoes.
 It was hard but it was fun.

 “If you were on the trail, you’d have to make your own shelters.
 You wouldn’t always have a cabin.
 Sometimes we’d have a canvas tent, and if we were out in the spring, three to four miles away, and didn’t want to come back that evening, we’d build a lean-to and sleep under that.

-“The biggest thing you have to worry about in the summer is the weather, the wind and rain, especially if you’re out on the Bay in areas like Marsh Point, where the Nelson and Hayes rivers meet, especially when you get a north wind.
-You get some big rollers in there.”
+“The biggest thing you have to worry about in the summer is the weather, the wind and rain, especially if you’re out on the Bay in areas like Marsh Point, where the Nelson and Hayes rivers meet.
+When you get a north wind you get some big rollers in there.”